How to Write a Marketing Plan + Templates & Examples

 Click here to finish your marketing plan today.

-When detailing your promotions strategy, be sure to include a description of each tactic, the estimated cost involved, and how / when you will evaluate ROI and determine whether to modify the tactic or switch course entirely.
+When detailing your promotions strategy, be sure to include a description of each tactic, the estimated cost involved, and the key performance indicators (KPIs) you will use to evaluate ROI and determine whether to modify the tactic or switch course entirely.

 Marketing Plan Promotions Example